aaronshaver/beautify-sheet-for-google-sheets/README.md

 ---

 1. Yes, I'm aware of right click > 'Paste special' > 'Paste values only', but I am lazy.
 This requires four actions, for *every* pasted item.
-With this add-on, I can reduce this down to three actions *total* (i.e. no matter how many specially formatted pieces of text you've pasted in).
+With this add-on, I can reduce this down to three actions *total* (i.e. no matter how many specially formatted pieces of text I've pasted in).